TeasingSisyphus/cuttleV1/README.md

 ## REFACTORING
+*	Change Jack display
+	*	Each Jacks on a given point card should stack vertically
+	*	The rest should be horizontally aligned
+	*	This means fully populating the cards with their jacks before publishUpdate is called
-*	Glasses eights could use a separate picture attribute so the image doesn't need changing upon destruction
+*	Glasses eights could use a separate rune-img attribute so the image doesn't need changing upon destruction
 *	Write find (and possibly save) functions that create and return new promises
-*	Leverage Promises for handling queries and saves
+*	Write a function that fully populates a game, down through its players' hands/fields and through the attachments on those cards
 *	Change id to gameId in get requests
-*	Change scuttling to find cards on server side, rather than passing them (the full card) from client
-	*	Must be done for regular and sevenScuttle
 *	Change 404's into json errors in Controllers (for finds)
+	*	Re-order our error arguments to make sense
 *	Change conditionals to use temp variables
 	*	Do this for turn checking
 *	Flesh out readyView to display the number of players in the game and who is ready
-*	Re-order our error arguments to make sense
 *   Make categories for actions with giant comment blocks for easy navigation
+*	Make THIS FILE called agenda.md, then make a README.md that has notes on installing and using the app

 ## ANGULAR BUGS